paradedb/paradedb/pg_search/README.md

 ### Indexing

-`pg_bm25` comes with a helper function that creates a test table that you can use for quick experimentation.
+`pg_search` comes with a helper function that creates a test table that you can use for quick experimentation.

 ```sql
 CALL paradedb.create_bm25_test_table(